bearerlab/memri-ela-vs-std/03_spm_segmentation/01_segmentation_script_package/README.md

 ## Example Folder/File Structure for Running  Measurement Scripts

 Below is an example of folder/file structure organization for the segmentation of Statistical Parametric Maps.
 Any deviation from this format will result in errors at some point throughout the segmentation processes.
+Note that these functions are highly specific to the dataset used.
+Use of these scripts for your own analysis would require customization of Group/Condition identifiers in the input filenames and in the `segment_stats_*_v4.sh scripts`.

 **Input:**

-Note that the type of SPM t-tests _(paired, post vs preMn; paired, post vs postMn; and unpaired, group 1 post vs group 2 postMn)_ need to be separated into different input folders as provided below.
+The type of SPM t-tests _(paired, post vs preMn; paired, post vs postMn; and unpaired, group 1 post vs group 2 postMn)_ need to be separated into different input folders as provided below.
 Further, the SPM NIfTI image filenames must follow the format `spmT_{Group}_{Condition}_T{t value}_P{p value}_C{cluster size}.nii`.

 Lastly, both the _InVivo_ Atlas NIfTI file and CSV lookup table need to be within the main directory.